diegoalcocer/kaseicoin/README.md

 * img/RemixEthereumIDE.mp4

+### OpenZeppelin

-Use OpenZeppelin to extend the functionality of the crowdsale contract by adding time restrictions, refund capabilities, and a cap for the number of tokens that may be created
+Use `OpenZeppelin` to extend the functionality of the crowdsale contract by adding time restrictions, refund capabilities, and a cap for the number of tokens that may be created

 ![](img/23.PNG)